mach0/dangerdeep/dangerdeep/modernize-readme.txt

 13. Introduce elem2D class for popups (cleaner shorter code, easier transition to new GPU interface)
 14. Split to more libraries
+15. Introduced elem2D for popups and define them in data files . fixme swap gauges VII and rest!
 -------------WE ARE HERE-----------------
 .
 Introduce elem2d helper for displays and convert code to them (makes transition to new gpu code easier)